 This risk of serious injury associated with the generic form of Keppra has been understood since 2006; however, Levetiracetam manufacturers continue to offer this medication knowing that many insurance carriers and medical plans will automatically switch patients from the brand name medication to the generic, posing serious risks of injury.

 Contact our New York and New Jersey Pharmaceutical Injury Lawyers

 If you or someone you love has been switched from the brand name drug Keppra to the generic drug Levetiracetam and has suffered a seizure or other major injury following the switch, please contact our experienced drug injury lawyers today to learn more about your legal rights and options.
-Oshman & Mirisola has over 35 years of legal experience.
+The Oshman Firm has over 35 years of legal experience.